ark-lang/ark-docs/transferring_ownership.md

 Note that you cannot mutate or use something that no longer has ownership of the resource that it previously pointed to.
-This means that if we use `x` after transferring its ownership to `y`, it won't work because it is no longer in posession of the resource it is bound to as it has been transferred to `y`.
+This means that if we use `x` after transferring its ownership to `y`, it won't work because it is no longer in possession of the resource it is bound to as it has been transferred to `y`.

 This means that the following example would **not** work: